sergioperezz/Disaster-response-Pipeline-UND/README.md

 ## Project motivation

-The project goes from the ETL of the data, creating a model to classify the messages and a web to plot the result.
+The project goes from the ETL of the data, creating a model to classify the messages and a web to plot the results.
 The project gets a message and classifies it.
+- 1. load the message.csv and categories.csv with the data.
+- 2. Make the ETL process of them, merging and cleaning them.
+- 3. Load the resultant df into a sqlite db.
+- 4. Create a model from a NLP pipeline process.
+- 5. Test the results.
+- 6. Plot the result with Flask and Plotly.

 ## Content
 ```